SwedishPensionsAgency/Hierarchy/README.md

 ### Path Enumeration

-## Example

-Let's say that we have a data frame of the following structure:
+Let's say that we have a data frame `cpi` of the following structure:

     id          name                  year       month      weight  consumption
     1           KPI